sez11a/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-a-single-page-application/using-vuejs.md

 > Liferay DXP 7.1+

-Running an existing Vue app on @product@ makes the app available as a widget for using on site pages.
-You can [adapt your existing Angular app](TODO), but this doesn't give you access to the bundler and its various loaders to develop your project further in @product@.
-To have access to all of @product@'s features, you must use the Liferay JS Generator and Liferay npm Bundler to merge your files into a portlet bundle, update your static resource paths, and deploy your bundle.
+Running an existing Vue app on Portal makes the app available as a widget for using on site pages.
+You can [adapt your existing Angular app](TODO), but this doesn't give you access to the bundler and its various loaders to develop your project further.
+To have access to all of Liferay DXP's features, you must use the Liferay JS Generator and Liferay npm Bundler to merge your files into a portlet bundle, update your static resource paths, and deploy your bundle.
 The steps below demonstrate how to prepare a Vue app that uses single file components (`.vue` files) with multiple views.

 ![Apps like this Guestbook app are easy to migrate.](./using-vue/images/01.png)